 Example 1: The Clothing Store

 John owns a small clothing store in the middle of a strip mall in Chicago.
-John has about 25 employees, most of them part time and hourly and most of them are college students who work 3-4 shifts per week.
+John has about 25 employees, most of them part-time and hourly and most of them are college students who work 3-4 shifts per week.
 They are a diverse group in many senses except age and gender; they are all around 20-24 years old and female.
 John comes into work one day to find out that one of his employees has reported him to authorities for gender discrimination.
 The government person who comes by says the accusation is that John will hire only women and the government authority would like his hiring and interviewing records.
 As this all happens, Diana is working and she starts to blush intensely.
 John asks her if she is the person who reported him; Diana starts to cry and says yes.
 John fires her on the spot.

 Is this Discrimination?: Absolutely.
 Diana has a strong case against John for retaliation.
+This could have been prevented by providing training on how to avoid sexual harassment.

 Example 2: The Restaurant